SoulSwapFinance/soul-dashboard/README.md

-# Fantom Metamask
+# Fantom PWA Wallet

-JavaScript and Vue based Fantom metamask.
+JavaScript and Vue based Fantom pwa wallet.

 We are using:
 * Node / NPM